Kansas Registered Agent

 To form your LLC by mail, download the Articles of Organization ($165 filing fee required), fill out the required fields and submit a physical copy at the Kansas Secretary of State.
 You’ll be asked to provide your registered Agent’s information in section 2:

 How Do I Change My Registered Agent In Kansas?

-For more information read our how to change registered agents in Kansas guide.
+Check out our full guide on how to change registered agents in Kansas.

 Can I be my own registered agent in Kansas?

 Yes, you can, although this is generally not recommended.